singh-iz-king/202BHW4/README.md

 python3 -m pipeline 123

 Note that the upload got messed up so to run the code properly you need to put the optimizer.py, train.py, and hp_tuning.py files into a folder called optimizers and then run the above command

+My report and discussion are contained in the file named write up.